3 BofA Workers Arrested in Credit-Card Fraud Case

 BofA was escrow agent for the bad securities, and BankAmerica was forced to take a $95 million writeoff in the fourth quarter last year to cover its losses in the deal.

-Secret Service spokesman Al Joaquin said credit cards and confidential card information on about 10,000 bank customers was allegedly stolen and sold in the scheme.
+Secret Service spokesman Al Joaquin said credit cards and confidential card information on about 10,000 bank customers was allegedly stolen and sold by the trio.

 But he said it was impossible at this time to accurately estimate how much money was charged on the cards.